ivobeerens-nl/blog/content/blog/2008/12/vmware-view-released/index.md

 ---
+author: Ivo Beerens
 title: "VMware View released"
 date: "2008-12-02T07:46:27.000Z"
 categories:
+  - "VDI"
-  - "vdi"
+  - "VMware View"
+Tags:
-  - "vmware-view"
+  - VMware View
+url: /2008/12/02/VMware-view-released/
 ---

 VMware has VMware View released.
 The solution consist of:

-- \- VMware Virtual Desktop Infrastructure (VMware Infrastructure 3 + VMware View Manager 3)
+- VMware Virtual Desktop Infrastructure (VMware Infrastructure 3 + VMware View Manager 3)
-- \- Storage Optimization with VMware View Composer
+- Storage Optimization with VMware View Composer
-- \- Application Virtualization with VMware ThinApp
+- Application Virtualization with VMware ThinApp
-- \- Client Virtualization with Offline Desktop – Experimental Use
+- Client Virtualization with Offline Desktop – Experimental Use

 **VMware infrastructure 3:**

-VMware View 3 is built on [VMware Infrastructure 3](https://www.ivobeerens.nl/products/vi/) and as a result, IT organizations can extend the benefits of industry-leading virtualization to the desktop.
+VMware View 3 is built on VMware Infrastructure 3 and as a result, IT organizations can extend the benefits of industry-leading virtualization to the desktop.
 Integrating desktop infrastructure with VMware Infrastructure 3 provides unified management and a host of features that improve performance, reliability and business continuity, including:

 - Ability to group servers, which host virtual desktops, together for redundancy and eliminate single point of failure.
 - Consolidated Backup centralizes backup for desktop virtual machines.